pverscha/phd_thesis/13-chapter_3_unipept_desktop_v2.md

 The Unipept Desktop application also introduces a new inter- and intra-sample comparison pipeline which allows users to gain insight into the taxonomic and functional shift within and between multiple samples.

 Over the last few years, interest in a new research area, proteogenomics, has been growing.
+Proteogenomics sits at the intersection of proteomics and genomics, employing a methodology that involves generating tailored protein sequence databases from genomic and transcriptomic data.
+This information is used to help identify novel peptides (not present in reference protein sequence databases) from mass spectrometry-based proteomic data [@nesvizhskiiProteogenomicsConceptsApplications2014a].

+Metaproteogenomics, on the other hand, is the study of microbial communities based on the combined analysis of genomic and proteomic data.
+Instead of working with protein data from a single species, metaproteogenomics looks at the protein level information from a microbial community.
-Proteogenomics can be thought of as a logical next step in researching complex microbial ecosystems and combines information from both metagenomics and metaproteomics experiments in order to overcome a few key problems that arise when working with metaproteomics data in isolation [@schiebenhoeferChallengesPromiseInterface2019].
+Proteogenomics Metaproteogenomics can be thought of as a logical next step in researching complex microbial ecosystems and combines information from both metagenomics and metaproteomics experiments in order to overcome a few key problems that arise when working with metaproteomics data in isolation [@schiebenhoeferChallengesPromiseInterface2019].

 The first major issue that we need to consider is the ever-growing size of the protein reference databases that are being used to match peptides with proteins.
 UniProtKB [@theuniprotconsortiumUniProtUniversalProtein2021; @theuniprotconsortiumUniProtWorldwideHub2019], a freely accessible database containing protein sequences, has seen a rapid increase in size over the last decade and has grown from approximately 19 million proteins in 2012 to 227 million proteins in 2022.